Home » Workshop » Safety » Top Push Blocks For Woodworking Safety (Review)

 • Sacrificial heel that will catch the end of the board and help prevent kick-back

-Lastly, there is often need for both a feature-packed push block like the GRR-RIPPER, but then a standard push stick for wider boards.
+Lastly, a feature-packed push block like the GRR-RIPPER is often needed, but then a standard push stick for wider boards.

 Manufacturers

-While a seemingly simple device, there are a mix of standard brands plus specialty makers of push sticks:
+While a seemingly simple device, there is a mix of standard brands plus specialty makers of push sticks:

 • MicroJig produces the #1 most popular jig on the market: the GRR-RIPPER line